 - It Is Pronounced Coma-LISE.

-- Long Runner Line Up - Type 2.
-The lineup has not changed since Maus joined as second guitarist in 1999 until 2014 when the two Cristianos announced their retirements...
+- Long Runner Line Up: Type 2.
+The lineup did not change from when Maus joined as second guitarist in 1999 until 2014 when the two Cristianos announced their retirements...

 - Lyrical Cold Open: "Reverie", "Swamped", "Within Me" and "Fire".

 - Melismatic Vocals: Used in the choruses for "Intoxicated", "Swamped" and "To Live Is To Hide".